electric-sql/electric/examples/linearlite/README.md

 This example uses [Prisma](https://www.prisma.io/) to manage the Postgres schema.
 Prisma is a Node.js ORM for managing DB.

-There are a set of Postgres migrations in `db/prisma/migrations`.
+There is an initial Postgres migration in `db/prisma/migrations`.
 To apply them to the local Postgres you will need to have node >=16.20.0 and yarn installed.

 run: